 5. Your business needs to stand out from the competition

 Nowadays most industries are hyper-competitive.
-Whether you own a SaaS company or cosmetics startup, chances are you have several well-organised direct competitors.
+Whether you own a SaaS company or a cosmetics startup, chances are you have several well-organised direct competitors.

 Understanding your value proposition is the key to outshining the competition.
 To do that you may need to add an experienced person to your team who can strategize and elevate your points of difference.